Your Source For Total Restaurant Airflow Management

 The layout of your kitchen can influence the overall ventilation too.
 The appliances used to cook with should be as close to the wall as you can get them.
 This allows the hood to be placed over the entire cooking region.
 The hood has to be designed to filter grease too if you prepare any types of greasy foods in that kitchen.
 Kitchen exhaust fan and hood cleaning that is performed regularly will be able to prevent continued issues

 The building codes are going to require you to take action to prevent fires in the kitchen area.
 This often requires a suppression system to be in place.
 Thijs may have dry chemicals or CO2 gas in them that can quickly put out any type of fire that may occur.
 The vents and hoods need to be cleaned regularly to further reduce the risk of any fire starting.
 With kitchen exhaust cleaning and regular maintenance you will have a safe working environment.

 Other Areas to Ventilate

-Your ventilation requirements don’t start and end with the kitchen though.
+Your ventilation requirements don’t start and end with the gallery though.
 All areas of your restaurant need to be carefully looked at.
 In the area where people eat, there should be a consistent temperature.
 Areas shouldn’t be hotter or colder in there depending on where they are seated.
-The air should be clear and free from fumes or smoke coming from the kitchen.
+The air should be clear and free from fumes or smoke coming from the cookery.

 If you have an outdoor lobby where people eat, it also needs to have a regulated temperature.
+Your kitchen exhaust fan needs regular attention.
 You want to make sure the exhaust taken out from the kitchen isn’t going directly to where your outdoor guests are seated.
 Even the restrooms need to have a regulated temperature and proper ventilation.